 In this chart, you can see how return on an investment evolves over time.

 In order to respond to this question, different scenarios get projected taking into account both historical data and thousands of Monte Carlo simulations matching both the risk and investment style.

 Projections for investments with lower volatility will present lower volatility than projections for investments with higher volatility which will result in more dispersed scenarios.

 These return projections are plotted on a distribution graph.

 95% VaR will be situated at the 95% percentile of the distribution graph.

 It is impossible to have 100% accuracy when it comes to making predictions about the future.
-Therefore, it's common to work with confidence intervals of 90%, 95%, or even 99%.
+Therefore, it's common to work with confidence level of 90%, 95%, or even 99%.

-95% VaR works with a confidence interval of 95%.
+95% VaR works with a confidence level of 95%.
 Therefore, the probability of not getting it right is 5%, or 1 in every 20 times.

 What characteristics of an investment affect risk?

 Where to check and track risk on the Darwinex platform

 - You may also track the risk in the underlying strategy that replicates the DARWIN.